 Enter a world of yesteryear at the McMillan Inn, a romantic Italianate Revival inn built in 1888, right in the heart of the Historic District, where Victorian Renaissance antiques fill their four rooms and carriage house, allowing guests to take in the beauty of the 1800s with all the amenities of the present.
-The inn got its name from the original owner, Thomas H. McMillan, the man who is responsible for all of the beautiful azaleas planted in Forsyth Park.
-Enjoy pastries on the beautiful veranda, homemade goodies in the parlor and delicious desserts in the courtyard by the dipping pool.
+The inn got its name from the original owner, Thomas H. McMillan.
+The beautiful azaleas planted in Forsyth Park are due to Mr. McMillan.
+Enjoy pastries on the beautiful veranda, homemade goodies in the parlor and delicious desserts in the courtyard.
 The innkeepers, Eric and Melissa Calhoun, are Southeast natives and love to extend their southern hospitality to everyone they meet.

 9. Forsyth Park Inn

 Step inside this Queen Anne Victorian home built in 1893 and let relaxation take over in the gentle, pastel-colored suites.
 Just as Lois and the Nova Scotian sea captain Aaron “Rudder” Churchill’s love story grew when they lived in the home, let the inn woo you with their handsomely tiled fireplaces, period parquetry hardwood flooring and 14-foot ceilings with 12-foot windows providing pristine views of Forsyth Park.

 Located on the iconic Jones Street, the Zeigler House Inn exemplifies old southern charm with their attention to hospitality.
 The owner, Jackie Heinz, is a Tennessee transplant.
 He specializes in southern hospitality and whose goal is to make guests as comfortable as possible.